Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_05_sw_pipelining_wrapUp.md

   - Once the earliest enqueued "full transaction" is finished it will re-uses these buffers for enqueueing the next full transaction for next batch of input data.
   - This loop continues till all the batches are processed.

-  After this loop finishes we wait on command queues for all the operations to finish.
+  After this loop finishes, wait on command queues for all the operations to finish.

-  After all these details it should be clear that host code is designed to mimic full sequential host side execution by using **maxScheduledBatches=1** and overlapping/pipelined transactional behavior by using **maxScheduledBatches > 1**
+  After all these details it should be clear that host code is designed to mimic full sequential host side execution by using **maxScheduledBatches=1** and overlapping/pipelined transactional behavior by using **maxScheduledBatches > 1**.

 ### Running Application with Software Pipeline

-Now that we have explained in the previous section in detail how we can create a software pipeline on host side using pool of buffers and multiple command queues lets experiment with it and see how performance changes.
-Please proceed as follows:
+Now that you know how to create a software pipeline on host side using pool of buffers and multiple command queues, experiment with it and see how performance changes.

-1. Run application again, note that the final commandline argument is **4** instead of **1** as was the case in previous run which will enable host side write/execute/read overlapping (software pipeline).
+1. Run the application again and note that the final commandline argument is **4** instead of **1** as was the case in previous run which will enable host side write/execute/read overlapping (software pipeline).

     ```bash
     cd $LAB_WORK_DIR/Vitis-AWS-F1-Developer-Labs/modules/module_01/idct